Tuesday, January 27, 2009

 Well, I'm no Jared--the poster boy for Subway and weight loss--but I am shamelessly promoting rainy day deals at Subway one crazy outburst at a time.

 After attending a Mac class today at the Apple store in a local outdoor mall, I walked past a Subway, and since I had no kids in tow, Subway sounded not only good and healthy, but fast and easy too.
-(With kids, nothing is "fast and easy" that requires getting out of a car, so Del Taco wins over good and healthy far too often.)
+(With kids, nothing is "fast and easy" that requires getting out of a car, so Del Taco wins over healthy far too often.)

 I ordered my usual, spilled my drink (beside the point for now, but may enhance the story as it unfolds) and sat down to eat at a little table by the window.